Speak a word.

 It is like the eternal end of everything he has dreamed of for so long.

 A hand slides down the front of Seth’s pants.
-Bony fingers and rotted muscles wrap themselves around Seth’s member.
+Bony fingers and rotted muscles wrap themselves around Seth’s penis.
 A bit of magic, a bit of world-twisting, makes him hard.

 “Oh, puppy,” says Cousin Lisbeth, “we’re going to have so much fun!”

 A dead tongue forces itself into Seth’s mouth.
-It tastes of maggots and rotted meat and old wet garbage.
+It tastes of maggots and carrion and old wet garbage.
 There is somehow enough light to see Cousin Lisbeth maneuvering herself on top of him.

 Her glamour is gone.
 She’s a dead body, a ghoul, forcing herself on top of him.